Stockton Crusaders: History

 Arena Football One's predecessor, the 2024 revival of the Arena Football League, had initially announced a team in California's Central Valley.
 With a leaked social media page indicating this team would be named the California Grizzlies, this team was originally to play 233 mi southeast of Stockton, in Bakersfield; its owner, Tim Carbajal, owned a semi-pro outdoor team in that city.
 Ultimately, Carbajal was unable to secure a lease agreement with Mechanics Bank Arena, and the Grizzlies never made it to play.
 The team logo eventually went with the Oregon Blackbears.
 Carbajal is now part-owner of the Arizona Bandits of AF1.

 Birth of the Crusaders

 The Stockton Crusaders were founded in June of 2024.
 On September 9, 2024, the Crusaders announced their intentions to join the newly-formed Arena Football One.
 Its head coach Kurt Bryan was a co-creator of the A-11 offense briefly used in outdoor football.
 Team president Scott McKibben had previously been chairman of the Oakland Coliseum authority.

 On November 18, 2024, Arena Football One announced that the Crusaders and Monterrey Kings will sit out the 2025 season and debut in 2026.
+The Crusaders again declined to play in 2026, stating that the organization did not have the ownership capital to launch properly, but insisted it was still planning to launch in 2027.
+The team held a press conference on June 10, 2026 announcing that the team was ready to launch in the 2027 season.